-Dr Quincy R. Cloet is a specialist of international organisations and has obtained his DPhil from the Department of International Politics at the University of Aberystwyth.
-Currently, he is Deputy Managing Editor for Visegrad/Insight at the Res Publica Foundation in Warsaw.
-He is also a Researcher cooperating with the Helsinki Foundation for Human Rights on HR violations in East-Ukraine.
+Dr Quincy R. Cloet is a specialist of international organisation and has obtained his DPhil from the Department of International Politics at the University of Aberystwyth.
+Currently, he is Managing Editor for Visegrad Insight at the Res Publica Foundation in Warsaw.
+He is also a Researcher cooperating with the Helsinki Foundation for Human Rights on human rights violations in Eastern Ukraine.

-In 2019, he became the recipient of the Arenberg European Prize for “an original work of critical analysis that offers a fresh approach to key challenges faced by Europe and Europeans in the present and future.”
-Read the announcement here.
+In 2019, he became the recipient of the College of Europe – Arenberg European Prize for “an original work of critical analysis that offers a fresh approach to key challenges faced by Europe and Europeans in the present and future.”
+Read a brief version of the article here and the prize announcement here.

 Dr Cloet was Book Reviews Editor for the Journal of Contemporary European Research (JCER) as well as an active committee member of the UACES Graduate Forum (the association for European Studies in the UK).
 As a committee member, he also served as Editor for the Graduate Forum/JCER blog Crossroads Europe.
 In 2017, he was awarded a grant from UACES, to be the first historian to explore the association’s archives at the Historical Archives of the European Union in Florence.

 Three years ago, Dr Cloet has co-edited a volume on the First World War, entitled Breaking Empires, Making Nations?
 The First World War and the Reforging of Europe.
 Previously, he published two book chapters and one monograph in the fields of international (migration) history and European integration history.
 Quincy is currently working on a range of articles related to knowledge production in the fields such as foreign policy, European integration and international organisation.